terrierteam/terrier-lucene/README.md

 Code: Craig Macdonald, University of Glasgow

-Useful debuggin and input from Jimmy Lin, University of Waterloo
+Useful debugging and input from Jimmy Lin, University of Waterloo

 ## TODO

 - How is an IndexRef passed to MultiIndex?
-- MultiIndex termids are not global
+- MultiIndex termids are not global, and hence direct indices are explicitly not supported for multi-shard indices.

 ## Known Issues